epics-docs/epics-docs/appdevguide/AccessSecurity.rst

-Before EPICS Base release 7.0.3.1, host names given in a HAG entry of an IOC's Access Security Configuration File (ACF) were compared against the hostname provided by the CA client at connection time, which may or may not be the actual name of that client.
+Before EPICS Base release 7.0.3.1, host names given in a HAG entry of an IOC's Access Security Configuration File (ACF) were compared against the hostname provided by the CA client at connection time, which may or may not be the actual name of the host that client is running on.
 This allows rogue clients to pretend to be a different host, and the IOC would believe them.

 From that release on, it is possible to tell an IOC to ask its operating system to look